About Milan, Italy - Home | Contact | Sitemap

 Alessandro Verri (1741 – 1816)

-Brother of Pietro Verri, met other famous exponents of the Enlightenment at the Café Greco, across from the Duomo, where they founded the influential news paper called Il Caffè.
+Brother of Pietro Verri, met other famous proponents of the Enlightenment at the Café Greco, across from the Duomo, where they founded the influential news paper called Il Caffè.

 Pietro Verri the brother of Alessandro was born in Milan